romanbudde/romanbudde-frontend-developer/README.md

 The request to the SpaceX API should be done on the WordPress server and returned through the WordPress API endpoint.
 A good-looking, pixel-perfect design for the block grid of capsules will showcase the design skills.

 The block must have 2 features: A search form, and data grid.
-For the search form
+For the search form:
   Having three search filters would be excellent.
-Example: User can search Capsules by status, original_launch, and type (there is no type attribute in rockets, just in capsules)
+For example: User can search Capsules by status, original_launch, and type (there is no type attribute in rockets, just in capsules)
   Deliver a good user experience
   Fully functional search form without bugs
-Optimized search query to deliver quick results For the data grid
+  Optimized search query to deliver quick results.
+For the data grid:
   Elegant design
   Display the right amount of data
   Paginated data grid, shows 2 rockets per page.
   When clicking on the item, it displays the item data in the popup.

 The design needs to be responsive for all screen sizes and different browsers.
 Use of Semantic HTML & SEO best practices is appreciated.
 Creating test cases for the code is not required, but it will take your assignment to another level.